British African-Caribbean people: Census

-There isn't one particular 'ethnic group' census category used by the Office for National Statistics, within the UK census, which comprehensively describes or encompasses persons who are a part of, or identified with, the African-Caribbean community in the United Kingdom.

-'Black Caribbean' is the category which recorded the highest population figures (associated with African Caribbean heritage) at the 2011 and 2021 United Kingdom censuses.
-'Black Caribbean' is under a 'Black or Black British' heading in the census.
-'Mixed: White and Black Caribbean' also had a significant recorded population within the country, denoting unquantified partial African Caribbean descent, as well as 'White' ancestry.
-This ethnic group category was listed under a 'Mixed' heading in the census.
+The Office for National Statistics does not use a singular "ethnic group" category to comprehensively describe or encompass persons who are part of, or identified with, the African-Caribbean community in the United Kingdom.
+The "Black Caribbean" category had the highest recorded population figures associated with African Caribbean heritage in the 2011 and 2021 United Kingdom censuses.
+"Black Caribbean" is under a "Black or Black British" heading in the census.
+"Mixed: White and Black Caribbean" also had a significant recorded population within the country, denoting unquantified partial African Caribbean and "White" ancestry.
+This ethnic group category was listed under a "Mixed" heading in the census.

-Other 'Mixed' subcategories which identify some form of Caribbean descent are 'Mixed: Caribbean Asian' and 'Mixed: White Caribbean'.
-'White Other: White Caribbean', a write-in ethnic group under the White Other census subcategory, may also denote partial or distant African Caribbean heritage.
-Outside of censuses, there are notable examples of people with African Caribbean ancestry (often via a grandparent or great-grandparent) who are perceived as, or identified with, being white people in the United Kingdom.
+Other "Mixed" subcategories which identify some form of Caribbean descent are "Mixed: Caribbean Asian" and "Mixed: White Caribbean".
+Outside of censuses, there are notable examples of people with African Caribbean ancestry (often via a grandparent or great-grandparent) who are perceived as, or identify as, white people in the United Kingdom.

 Demographics

-In the 2021 Census of England and Wales, 623,115 people classified themselves as 'Black Caribbean", amounting to 1 per cent of the total population.
+In the 2021 Census of England and Wales, 623,115 people classified themselves as "Black Caribbean", amounting to 1 per cent of the total population.
 In the 2011 Census of England and Wales, 594,825 individuals specified their ethnicity as "Caribbean" under the "Black/African/Caribbean/Black British" heading, and 426,715 as "White and Black Caribbean" under the "Mixed/multiple ethnic group" heading.
 In Scotland, 3,430 people classified themselves as "Caribbean, Caribbean Scottish or Caribbean British" and 730 as "Other Caribbean or Black" under the broader "Caribbean or Black" heading.
 In Northern Ireland, 372 people specified their ethnicity as "Caribbean".
 The published results for the "Mixed" category are not broken down into sub-categories for Scotland and Northern Ireland as they are for England and Wales.

-In the UK Census of 2001, 565,876 people classified themselves in the category 'Black Caribbean', amounting to around 1 per cent of the total population.
+In the UK Census of 2001, 565,876 people classified themselves in the category "Black Caribbean", amounting to around 1 per cent of the total population.
 Of the "minority ethnic" population, which amounted to 7.9 per cent of the total UK population, Black Caribbean people accounted for 12.2 per cent.
 In addition, 14.6 per cent of the minority ethnic population (equivalent to 1.2 per cent of the total population) identified as mixed race, of whom around one third stated that they were of mixed Black Caribbean and White descent.